 For more information on basic fixing mistakes (like laddering up a dropped stitch) check out my Annie’s class “Knitting ER: How to Fix Your Mistakes”

-Click here for DVD
+Click here for DVD or digital download

 There are oh so many fixes that can be made to your knitting.